A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Concluding Remarks

 \section{Concluding Remarks}

-We have derived a canonical representation of block matrices, that is particularly useful for covariance and correlation matrices.
-We derived a number of expressions that greatly simplify the computation of the log-likelihood function.
-We illustrated this in an empirical application, where we estimated the covariance matrix for nearly 4000 stocks returns using daily returns from a single calendar year, i.e., just over 250 observations.
-Inverting the covariance matrix, and evaluating the log-likelihood is straightforward once a block structure is imposed, where we used as many as $K=151$ blocks, motivated by the Global Industry Classification Standard.
+We have derived a canonical representation of block matrices.
+The representation provides valuable simplifications for models with block matrices, such as stochastic block models for large networks, and models with block covariance and block correlation matrices.
+We derived a number of expressions that greatly simplify the computation of the Gaussian log-likelihood function with block covariance/correlation matrices.
+We illustrated this in an empirical application, where we estimate large covariance matrices for a vector with thousands of assets, with daily returns over a single calendar year.
+Inverting the covariance matrix, computing partial correlations, and evaluating the Gaussian log-likelihood is straightforward once a block structure is imposed.

 The canonical representation and the related results are potentially useful for regularizing large covariance matrices.
-For instance, one could shrink the sample correlation matrix towards a block correlation matrix, analogous to the way \citet{LedoitWolf:2004} proposed to shrink towards the equicorrelation matrix.
-The canonical representation also paves new way to testing block structures in covariance and correlation matrices.
+For instance, one could shrink the sample correlation matrix towards a block correlation matrix, analogous to the way \citet{LedoitWolf:2004} proposed to shrink towards the equicorrelation matrix with the MacGyver method, see also \citet{Engle:2009}.
+This could possibly be extended to shrinkage involving a convex combination of several block correlation matrices.

+The canonical representation also paves new ways to testing block structures in covariance and correlation matrices.
 This predominantly amounts to testing a large number of zero-restrictions in the canonical representation.
 We identified a number of transformations that preserves the block structures, so testing of block structures could be based on any of the transformations, rather than the original matrix.
 For instance, block structures in a correlation matrix $C$ would be tested on the canonical representation for $\log C$.
 This is potentially interesting, because the connection between logarithmically transformed correlation matrix and the Fisher transformation, see \citet{ArchakovHansen:Correlation}.
 Finally, the group assignments, and hence $K$, will be unknown in many empirical applications.
-The literature has therefore proposed various techniques that aim to determine the most appropriate block structure.
-It is possible that the canonical representation will be useful for this type of model selection problem.
+The literature has therefore proposed various classification methods to determine an appropriate block structure.
+It is possible that the canonical representation will be useful for this type of classification problems.